ThePenguinsGit/ihatemy.live/content/docs/donations.md

 - Access to the Donator Discord Channel
 - Early access to new Modpack Servers
 - Exclusive Prefixes in chat
-- Custom made merchandise
+- Custom-made merchandise
 depending on your tier!
 One-off donations are also always welcome!
 You can even join the **current** pre-release server with donations of 5€ or above!
 Anyone who donates gets the "Contributor" role forever!
 ::
 ::card
 ## Merchandise
-Here's some of the stuff you might get when you support us
+Here's some of the stuff you might get when you support us (shipping's on us!):
 ::
 ::row
 ![Pirate Penguin Pin](/img/docs/pirate-pin.jpg "This little fella is coming for your booty")